 First off, thank you for visiting the blog.
 In this global sea of blogs where each churns out daily public content it becomes quite a task getting anyone’s attention.
 It’s great to know that you’ve chosen to browse through Wshop [Wakweika Shop] today and hopefully we’ll convince you to keep coming back.
 Wshop was created as a space to share thoughts, processes, through words, photography and design.

 My name is Wakweika Felix.
 I am a Ugandan introvert trying to make sense of things a day at a time.
 I enjoy making digital art through photography, web and graphics design.
 Personally making art is fun and therapeutic.
 The satisfaction derived from thinking about something, conceptualizing it, and watching it materialize on a computer screen or on paper after a few hours or days is golden to say the least.
 The passion for creating digital art was aroused after my 4 year law degree studies.
-My efforts to continue on with a career in the legal sector turned futile after I failed an entry exam into the legal practice school, twice, and that led into a spiral of deep soul searching and endless sleepless nights thinking about what I wanted to do with the rest of my time and life.
-The answer was art.
+My efforts to continue on with a career in the legal sector turned futile after I failed an entry exam into legal practice school, twice.
+Suddenly with a lot of time on my hands thoughts about what I really wanted to do led me into a spiral of deep soul searching lots of sleepless nights trying to fill up all the free time I had with something I wanted to do.
+Something that was constructive and something I enjoyed doing.

-I had been doing website design on and off at University but it hit me soon after graduating that I needed to learn more about the art and business side of things if I wanted to improve my design and business skills.
-I needed time, space and energy to learn new things so I cut out most of the noise in my life which involved getting out of touch with a lot of friends and family.
-My life got quiet and the learning curve into the design world started.
+I’d been doing a bit of website design at University so I decided to learn more about the art and business side of things to take things to the next level.
+I disconnected and got lost into the design world learning the tools and ways of the trade.
+I cut out most of the noise in my life which involved getting out of touch with a lot of friends and family.
+My life quietened and the learning curve into the design world finally started.

 Initially, I was the only content producer but over time I’ve been joined by Jon, Moses and Brian who’ve appreciated where the blog is going and volunteer in the content creation process.